Welcome to DCDS'13

 - Formal methods for timed and probabilistic systems

 - Monitoring and diagnosis of discrete event systems

 - Applications including (but not limited to) the following: manufacturing and production systems, transport, automotive, power plants, mechatronics, embedded systems, and healthcare

 Date of workshop: Wednesday 4th- Friday 6th September 2013

 Extended Deadline for submission of full papers and special sessions: Monday 22nd April 2013

 Notification of acceptance: Friday 31st May 2013

-Submission of final papers and registration: Friday 28th June 2013
+Submission of final papers: Friday 28th June 2013